HamzaDLM/class_control_app/README.md

 - [ ] Complete the commands list.
 - [ ] Add checks for if connections still maintained.
 - [ ] Add Connection via secured tokens.

-## Contributions

-Feel free to submit a pull request!

-## Disclaimer

-Using this program as a RAT against devices you have no permission on is immoral & illegal!